The History of Backgammon

 Millions played backgammon during its heyday in the 1970s and 80s, when it was the game of choice among the jet set.

-Infused with the smoky glamour of the hotels, bars and clubs in which professionals gambled on high-stakes games, the mood of the era can be summed up by Roger Moore playing James Bond in ‘Octopussy’, in which he challenges Kamal Khan to a game of backgammon, dressed in a white dinner jacket and bow tie.
+Infused with the smoky glamour of the hotels, bars and clubs where professionals gambled on high-stakes games, the mood of the era can be summed up by Roger Moore playing James Bond in ‘Octopussy’.
+In the movie, he challenges Kamal Khan to a game of backgammon, dressed in a white dinner jacket and bow tie.
 Having run out of cash because the stakes are so high, Bond instead gambles a Fabergé egg and proceeds to win the game against his arch enemy using the “player’s privilege” in backgammon that allows you to exchange your dice for your opponent’s.

 Alice Cooper and Hugh Hefner (1970s)